 Around her high school graduation, the 49erFX was named to be part of the 2016 Olympics Games in Rio and from there she knew that going to the Games was the dream.
 She ended up postponing her college education after one semester at College of Charleston.
 She competed in the 2015 Pan American Games winning the bronze medal and competed in the 2016 Rio Games with Helena Scutt finishing 10th overall.

 After the 2016 Olympics, Paris went back to College of Charleston for 2 years and was named women’s Honorable All-American her first year back and women’s All-American the year after.
 She helped her Charleston sailing team win Coed Fleet Race Nationals and the Team Race Nationals in 2016.
 The following year her team got 2nd at the Coed Fleet Race Nationals, won the Team Race Nationals again, and as a women’s skipper tied for 1st losing the tie breaker for Women’s Fleet Race Nationals.
 As well the Charleston sailing team won the Fowle Trophy as the Best All-Around College Sailing Team in the nation in 2016 and 2017.

 She has now decided to take another leave of absence from College of Charleston to team up with Anna to set sights on winning a gold at the 2020 Olympics in Tokyo.
-After the Games, she plans on going back school to finish her B.S. in Biology and go on to pursue a career in Orthodontics, following the footsteps of her father.
+After the Games, she plans on going back school to finish her B.S. in Exercise Science.